Agreement to work flexible hours

 Status of employment is determined by an employed person's position in relation to their job, and is in respect of a person's main job if they hold more than one job.
 Employed people are classified according to the reported relationship between the person and the enterprise for which they work, together with the legal status of the enterprise where this can be established.
 The groups include

-- OMIEs with employees
+- Owner manager with employees (employer)

-- OMUEs with employees
+- Owner manager of incorporated enterprise with employees

-- OMUEs without employees, and
+- Owner manager of unincorporated enterprise without employees, and

-- Contributing family workers.
+- Contributing family worker.

 An organisation consisting predominantly of employees, the principal activities of which include the negotiation of rates of pay and conditions of employment for its members.